orbeon/orbeon-forms-doc/xforms/xpath/extension-form-runner.md

 fr:can-create() as xs:boolean
 ```

-Whether the current user has the `create` permission for the current app/form name (detail page only).
+Whether the current user has the `create` permission for the current app/form name (Detail page only).

 ### fr:can-delete()